One of the questions I’m often asked by readers, is how to pick a blog niche.

 - Run through the list of niche tests in this guide to make sure your chosen blog niche is likely to have a good chance of success.
 If you discover that it’s not going to be a good one for making money from your blog, it’s time to rethink your choice of blog niche (if you plan to eventually monetize your blog).

 - Validate your blog niche before you commit to it.
 Come up with ideas, write guest posts, start a Facebook page and finally—publish a few articles on your blog to see how early readers react before you go all in on investing in this particular blog niche.
+Don’t make the blogging mistake of investing a ton of financial resources into your site before you’ve proven it has legs.

 Do this, and you’ll be setting yourself up for success right from the start with your blog.